Pisgat Ze'ev stabbings: Trial of Ahmad

+The defense argued that Ahmad did not physically carry out the stabbings, but that Hassan had, a claim contested by the prosecution.
+The judges noted that the accused had sought to stab any Jewish person they encountered and did not hesitate to attack a young boy near his home.
+Ahmad expressed regret for his actions during the trial, particularly concerning the harm to the young boy.

-On November 8, 2015 a ten-minute long video was leaked to Palestinian media showing Israeli interrogators verbally abusing and shouting curses at the visibly distressed Ahmad.
+On November 8, 2015 a ten-minute long video was leaked to the media showing Israeli interrogators shouting at the visibly distressed Ahmad.
 The video shows him confessing to the crime which he later would recant.
 According to Brad Parker of the Defence for Children International - Palestine the video provided evidence of a violation of international juvenile standards found in the UN Convention on the Rights of the Child.
 He further claimed that the situation in the video might have amounted to torture.

 Prosecutor Yuval Kedar said that it was irrelevant that Ahmad was a minor and that he should be prosecuted "to the fullest extent of the law."

 In December 2015, Tareq Barghout, an Arab Israeli lawyer on Manasra's defense team, was arrested on suspicion of praising attackers and encouraging further attacks on Facebook.
 The court released Barghout and noted that the material was poorly translated from Arabic to Hebrew and that he had freedom of expression.
+Later in 2019, Barghout was convicted and sentenced to 13.5 years in prison for his involvement in several shooting attacks against Israelis in the West Bank, in collaboration with Zakaria Zubeidi.

 In May 2016, Ahmad was convicted on two counts of attempted murder, though no blood was found on the knife found in his possession, and he was sentenced to 12 years in prison.
 His legal counsel, the Israeli attorney Lea Tsemel, called the conviction "surprising, unbalanced and problematic."
 She argued that it was Hassan that carried out the stabbings and that neither boy intended to kill anyone, that they "just wanted to scare Jews so they’d stop killing Palestinians."

+Naor Ben-Ezra, the young victim, expressed disappointment that Manasra did not receive a life sentence, a sentiment echoed by his father, Shai, who lamented the impact of the attack on his son's adolescence and family life.

 In August 2017, the Israeli Supreme Court reduced his sentence to 9 and a half years in prison.
 The court upheld the compensation Ahmed should pay to the two victims; NIS 100,000 to the 13-year-old boy and NIS 80,000 to the 20-year-old security guard.